-Sarah is a perky, slender girl with blonde hair and blue eyes who was 9 years old at the time of the COPM interview.
+Sarah is an energetic girl who was 9 years old at the time of the COPM interview.
 She lives with her mother, her widowed grandfather and her teenaged sister in a detached home in a working class urban neighbourhood.
 Sarah has been identified as having Developmental Coordination Disorder, with fine and gross motor incoordination.
 She had failed Grade 1, was diagnosed as learning disabled and was withdrawn from her classroom daily for language and mathematics tutoring from the resource teacher.
 Twice each day, Sarah was taking Ritalin, a medication for attention control.
 During the COPM, Sarah identified her three occupational performance goals as shuffling cards, slicing cheese, tomatoes, and hamburger buns using kitchen knives, and writing capital letters.

 This table illustrates the change in Performance and Satisfaction for each of the prioritized occupational performance problems. (you may need to scroll horizontally to view all the data)

 |Slice using kitchen knives||1||1||10||10|